Jordy Nelson: Personal life

 Nelson married his longtime girlfriend, Emily (née Rothlisberger), in 2007, after proposing during a family vacation to Cancun.
 Emily played basketball at Bethel College in Kansas.
-The couple have two sons, Royal and Brooks, who is "adopted," and daughter, Adda Jo who is also adopted.
+The couple have two sons, Royal (biological) and Brooks, who is adopted, and daughter, Adda Jo who is also adopted.

 Nelson is a Christian and has spoken about his faith by saying, "Now, as a husband, father and, most importantly, as a Christian, I can see the Super Bowl Champion label with a greater perspective.
 I know it's an opportunity to share the most important truth of life: the gospel of the Lord and Savior, Jesus Christ."

 On August 20, 2015, Nelson's alma mater, Kansas State, renamed their football team's locker room after him when Nelson donated an undisclosed amount to renovate their athletic facilities.

 After the end of an NFL season, Nelson would return to his family farm in Riley, Kansas.
-Though he would be paid over $56 million as a player, Nelson put in up to 12 hours a day of heavy farm work including driving a wheat-cutting combine and rounding up the family's 1,000-cow herd.
+Though he would be paid over $56 million as a player, Nelson put in up to 12 hours a day of heavy farm work including driving a wheat-cutting combine and rounding up the family's 1,000-cattle herd.
 Nelson said that he identifies more as a farmer than as a football player.
-His parents are local restaurant owners in Leonardville, Kansas.
-His parent's restaurant, Nelson's Landing, permanently closed in 2020 after 13 years in operation, citing the COVID-19 pandemic as a cause.
+His parents were local restaurant owners in Leonardville, Kansas.
+His parents' restaurant, Nelson's Landing, permanently closed in 2020 after 13 years in operation, citing the COVID-19 pandemic as a cause.

 On December 13, 2019, Nelson was named as a 2020 inductee for the Wisconsin Sports Hall of Fame.
 In 2020, he was named to the Kansas Sports Hall of Fame.
 In 2021, he was named to the Kansas State Hall of Fame.

-Nelson is a supporter of Compassion International and their “Fill the Stadium” initiative.
+Nelson is a supporter of Compassion International and their "Fill the Stadium" initiative.
 In 2021, Nelson helped raised money for SHARP Literacy, a program designed to improve reading among children.

+In 2024, Nelson became an appeals officer for the NFL.